bmonikraj/sharkradar/README.md

 - Compatible with any microservice <br/>
 - Weighted priority discovery <br/>
 - Service which tells you the address of *best* instance of server which can handle your request <br/>
-- Can register/discover heterogenous instances (of microservices) and homogenous instances <br/>
+- Can register/discover heterogeneous instances (of microservices) and homogeneous instances <br/>

 Sharkradar is **not** <br/>
 - API Gateway <br/>